larham/searchpass/README.md

 result=$(curl -s https://api.pwnedpasswords.com/range/${sha:0:5} | grep ${sha:5})

 if [ "$result" == "" ]; then
-   echo "---Not Found in Online List of Known Passwords, happiness :)" else echo '---That password IS known; time to change it!' fi
+   echo "---Not Found in List of Known Passwords, happiness :)" else echo '---That password IS known; time to change it!' fi